-Multiple Element Arrangements That Contain Software and Software-Related Elements
+Multiple Element Arrangements That Contain Software and Software-Related Elements specific objective evidence of fair value (VSOE).

-For multiple element arrangements that contain only software and software-related elements, such as QuickBooks desktop software and paid technical support plans, we allocate and defer revenue for the undelivered elements based on their vendor-specific objective evidence of fair value (VSOE).
 VSOE is the price charged when that element is sold separately.
 In situations where VSOE exists for all elements (delivered and undelivered), we allocate the total revenue to be earned under the arrangement among the various elements, based on their relative fair value.
 For arrangements where VSOE exists only for the undelivered elements, we defer the full fair value of the undelivered elements and recognize the difference between the total arrangement fee and the amount deferred for the undelivered items as revenue.
 If VSOE does not exist for an undelivered service element, we recognize the revenue from the entire arrangement as the services are delivered.
 If VSOE does not exist for undelivered elements that are specified products or features, we defer revenue until the earlier of the delivery of all elements or the point at which we determine VSOE for these undelivered elements.